WSDOT/PGSuper/Documentation/Common/UserGuide/Analysis Results/Analysis Results Graph.md

 Structural Analysis Method | Select the structural analysis method Include Unrecoverable Deflections Prior to Erection | When checked, unrecoverable girder deflections from prior to erection are summed with responses after erection.

+**Note that the temporary support Elevation Adjustment feature has been disabled for this version of the program due to bugs that will be addressed in the next version.
+Any existing adjustments from previous versions of the program have been set to zero.
+If adjustments are needed, you will need to compute them by hand.**

 > NOTE: Analysis results for the Lifting and Hauling Intervals are for plumb girder subjected to self-weight and prestress loading only.

 **Exporting Results Data**: Data from graphs can be exported to a file by clicking on the *Export Graph Data* button.
 See @ref ug_exporting_graph_data for more information.